-DeWayne Street is the Vice President of Workforce Advancement at Goodwill Industries of Central Texas.
-In this role, he is responsible for ensuring that the employees in Goodwill’s retail stores and staffing programs are diverse, properly educated, and trained for their role.
+DeWayne Street is the former Vice President of Workforce Advancement at Goodwill Industries of Central Texas.
+In this role, he was responsible for ensuring that the employees in Goodwill’s retail stores and staffing programs were diverse, properly educated, and trained for their role.
 Previously, DeWayne worked with the State of Wisconsin Workforce Development Department as Deputy Administrator of Employment & Training and Superintendent of the Department of Corrections/Thompson Correctional Center.
 Additionally, he continued his passion for advancing diversity initiatives with his own consulting business, Midway Diversity Solutions, which he founded in 2000 and continues to operate.
 In his consulting work, DeWayne focuses on creating inclusive, culturally competent organizational cultures.

 … O, yes,